Is Sri Lanka a country you have wondered about visiting?

 The drive from Kandy to Nuwara Eliya takes you through some stunning scenery of Sri Lanka.
 Dotted along the road are tea plantations over a century old.

-Glenloch Tea Plantation will organize a guide to explain the process of tea.
-From gathering to drying, sorting and finally, the fermenting phase.
+Glenloch Tea Plantation will organize a guide to explain the tea process, from gathering to drying, sorting, and finally, the fermenting phase.

-You even get to taste a variety of teas, including silvertip, green and black.
-And if you want to have a go at picking the tea, they organize this for you too.
+You even get to taste a variety of teas, including silvertip, green, and black.
+And if you want to pick the tea yourself, they organize this for you, too.

 A gratuity to our tea guide, and we were on our way to Nuwara Eliya.